mattermost/mattermost-handbook/operations/research-and-development/product/professional-development.md

 # Professional Development Tracks

-This page outlines professional development tracks available to all product team members (Product Managers, Product Designers, Technical Writers, and Product Analytics Engineers)
+This page outlines professional development tracks available to all product team members (Product Managers, Product Designers, Technical Writers, and Product Analytics Engineers).

+The courses listed below are suggestions and not all have been validated.
+Some topics do not currently have a suggested course yet.
+If you take a class that is useful, please consider adding it to this list.

 ## Objective: